verkestk/music-exchange/README.md

 * **Platforms**: what music platforms this participant uses.
 This tool will only pair people with at least one platform in common (list must contain at least one identical string).
 * **Responses**: list of general questions and answers.
 These are included in the instructions.
 Can be used for things like capturing someone's musical preferences.

-## the markdown file Instructions
+## the instructions markdown file

-Running the script results in the creation of individual markdown files containing instructions for each participant.
-Don't peak if you want it to be a surprise!

-These instructions are generated with a golang template.
-Modify the template if you want to change the instructions.

-Share the instructions however you want - like in an email!
-And have fun!
+You can take the instructions file in this repo and modify it as much as you like.
+Or you can pass a different kind of file to the command - it doesn't need to be MD format.

+This instructions file must be a void golang template.